saliemchiu/lhns/_programs/pre-k.md

 permalink: /programs/pre-k/
 ---

-## Laurel Hill’s Pre-K program is specifically designed for children who would benefit socially or physically by deferring kindergarten entrance.
+## Laurel Hill’s Pre-K program is available for children who might benefit by deferring kindergarten entrance.

 The program is located in a classroom built especially for the Pre-K in 1994.
 The ratio of adults to children in the Pre-K program is 1 to 5.